Angela Canterbury, Director, Strategic Communications and Advocacy

 She served as director of public policy for the Project On Government Oversight, as advocacy director for Public Citizen’s Congress Watch and as the grassroots lobbyist for the League of Women Voters.
 She also served as executive director of the Council for a Livable World and its affiliated think tank, where she modernized strategic communications and led a team that provided critical support to the campaign for the diplomatic agreement to prevent a nuclear-armed Iran.

 Canterbury began her career working with firms specializing in public opinion research, strategic communications, advocacy and political technology.
-She also worked on two statewide political campaigns, including as campaign manager for congressional race.
+She also worked on two statewide political campaigns, including as campaign manager for a congressional race.

 Canterbury has been published or quoted in media outlets such as Ms. Magazine, Politico, the National Journal, The Atlantic, The Guardian, The Hill, The Huffington Post, The New York Times, The Wall Street Journal and The Washington Post, and has appeared on broadcast news and public affairs programs.
 Canterbury has a bachelor’s degree in economics, a basic knowledge of Russian and Spanish and is learning French.
 She is an avid cook, traveler, skier and diver who loves people, the planet, art, music and a good sense of humor.